-He or she would say that it is illegal in the United States to discriminate based on race or ancestry in regard to real property transactions.
+He or she would say that it is illegal in the United States to discriminate based on race, color or ancestry in regard to real property transactions.

 These auctioneers might even cite the 1866 Civil Rights Act.

 The 1987 Supreme Court of the United States case Shaare Tefila Congregation v.
-Cobb 481 U.S. 615 (1987) added ancestry to the original vague racial category.
+Cobb 481 U.S. 615 (1987) added ancestry to the original vague racial and color categories.

 In fact, Federal law now also prohibits discrimination in real property transactions (with some exceptions) based on race, color, religion, sex, national origin, disability and familial status.
 These prohibitions are part of the Federal Fair Housing Act (Title VIII of the Civil Rights Act of 1968.)

-However, most don’t realize that the 1866 Civil Rights Act prohibits discrimination in commerce based on either race or ancestry involving real and/or personal property, without any exceptions.
+However, most don’t realize that the 1866 Civil Rights Act prohibits discrimination in commerce based on either race, color or ancestry involving real and/or personal property, without any exceptions.